 The AICPA has a dedicated website related ASC Topic 606 Revenue from Contracts with Customers.
 Among other items, it includes guidance published by various industry task forces.

 The AICPA convened 16 different task forces to research the implications of the new revenue recognition standard (ASC 606) to a variety of industries.
 Even though this guidance is non-authoritative, it is helpful to discern those transactional and organizational areas where the new standard might have the greatest impact.

 We hope this post helps you on your journey to implementing the new revenue standards.
+To learn even more and for additional resources, check out our Revenue Recogniton topic page.
 As always, we're here to help!